 There are many different positions on social media, its virtues and its pitfalls.
 However it is becoming an increasing aspect of day-to-day life and can have many benefits for health professionals.
 It can be a powerful and speedy vehicle for communication, learning and continuing professional development.
 It has also proved to be a valuable vehicle for “people powered” developments and partnerships which enable people to inform and support each other in managing health issues and promoting more peer-led knowledge and expertise.

-A position we have found helpful is that Twitter is primarily about people and relationships, about publicly sharing information, “working out loud”, and learning through connection with others.
+A position we have found helpful is that Twitter is primarily about people and relationships.
+It’s about publicly sharing information, “working out loud”, and learning through connection with others.
 Twitter offers ways of more easily connecting with others across boundaries and hierarchies.
 This makes it possible for many voices to have space and to interact.
 Learning can be enriched by many different perspectives.
 New relationships can build over time, which can lead to creative collaborations and new developments.
 This is very in line with some of the theoretical ideas that inform the CAT model and CAT practice.
 Through Twitter we’ve learned a great deal from other people who are active there.

 - Creating refers to using one’s voice to bring ideas to life and share what you know.